rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 - [Exercise 2: Use the notebook to train a model](#Exercise2)
 - [Exercise 3: Download the model file](#Exercise3)

-Estimated time to complete this lab: **60** minutes.
+Estimated time to complete this lab: **45** minutes.

 <a name="Exercise1"></a>
 ## Exercise 1: Create a Jupyter notebook ##

-In this exercise, you will add a Jupyter notebook to the project that you created in Azure Machine Learning Workbench in [Lab 1](../1%20-%20Ingest), and you will configure the notebook to run in a Docker container using the same Docker image that you used to execute Python code in previous labs.
+In this exercise, you will add a Jupyter notebook to the project that you created in Azure Machine Learning Workbench in [Lab 1](../1%20-%20Ingest), and you will configure the notebook to run code in a Docker container using the same Docker image that you used in previous labs.

 1. Open the "MMLSpark-Lab" project that you created in [Lab 1](../1%20-%20Ingest) in Azure Machine Learning Workbench.
 Click the notebook icon in the ribbon on the left, and then click the **+** sign and add a notebook named "Deep Transfer Learning" to the project.